• Skip to primary navigation

 Instructions

-• Cut off the stems of the jalapeno.
-Cut jalapeno in half and take out the seeds.
-Make sure you wear gloves to do this so your hands don't burn later.
+• Cut off the stems of the jalapeno or bell pepper of choice.
+Then, cut them off in half and take out the seeds.
+Make sure you wear gloves if you're working with jalapenos!

-• Mince the shrimp until it forms a paste.
+• Mince 10-14 pieces of shrimp until it forms a paste.

 • Sprinkle some corn starch on the inside of the jalapeno to ensure that the filling sticks to the jalapeno during frying.
 If you skip this step, the filling and the jalapeno might fall apart during cooking.

-• Place the filling in the jalapeno and press down to ensure it sticks to the jalapeno.
+• Place the filling in the jalapeno and set aside for pan-frying.

 • Flip the jalapeno over and add some chopped garlic to the oil.
-Fry for one more minute.
-Enjoy with some hot rice!
+Fry for 1-2 minutes until the jalapeno slightly softens.
+Be careful not to burn the garlic.

 Video